-With the level of choice and quality on offer, the Parisian culinary scene is a dream come true for committed foodies.
-That is, unless you're vegetarian.
+With the level of choice and quality on offer, the Parisian culinary scene is a dream come true for committed foodies -- unless you're vegetarian.
 With meat the star attraction of France's world-revered cuisine, don't be surprised if your assertion of vegetarianism is occasionally met with confusion.
-Luckily, though, dig a little deeper and you'll discover a limited yet flourishing vegetarian (and dare I say it, vegan) restaurant scene-- one that's gaining in force and in reputation all the time.
+Luckily, dig a little deeper, and you'll discover a limited yet flourishing vegetarian (and, dare I say it, vegan) restaurant scene, one that's gaining in force and reputation all the time.
 So don't fret if the sight of yet another beef bourguignon sends you packing.
-It's becoming so much easier these days to find a delicious, reasonably priced veggie meal-- provided know where to head.
+It's becoming much easier these days to find a delicious, reasonably priced veggie meal, provided you know where to go.

-Just when I'd given up on finding vegetarian fare in Paris that could stand alongside the city's gastronomic traditional cuisine, I dined at Macéo.
-This traditional-looking restaurant near the Palais Royal in the city center has done what, to my knowledge, no gastronomic restaurant in Paris has dared to do before: place creative, gorgeously presented vegetarian cuisine at the centerpiece of its menu.
-There are several a la carte options, and all of the seasonal lunch and dinner menus are guaranteed to have at least one option for non meat-eaters.
-You won't be presented with a bland vegetable platter, either: here, the Japanese-born chef treats his vegetarian creations as just as important as the meat, if not more so.
-A true gem.
-Reserve ahead, and read the full review for more information.
+Macéo can easily stand alongside the city's gastronomic traditional cuisine.
+This traditional-looking restaurant near the Palais Royal in the city center has done what no gastronomic restaurant in Paris dared do before: place creative, gorgeously presented vegetarian cuisine at the centerpiece of its menu.
+There are several à la carte options, and all of the seasonal lunch and dinner menus are guaranteed to have at least one option for non meat-eaters.
+You won't be presented with a bland vegetable platter, either.
+Here, the Japanese-born chef treats his vegetarian creations as just as important as the meat, if not more so.
+It is a true gem.
+Reserve ahead, and read a full review for more information.

-A five-minute walk from Notre Dame Cathedral, this quaint little left-bank restaurant arrived on the scene al the way back in 1978.
-As such, the fare here is fairly "traditional" vegetarian-- don't expect anything hugely innovative; instead, the dishes are healthy, simple and tasty.
-Seating is available on two floors, and the set lunch and dinner menus provide a good choice for vegetarians and vegans alike (skewered seitan, lentil moussaka, tofu ravioli, etc.) The juices are highly recommended too.
+A five-minute walk from Notre Dame Cathedral, this quaint little left-bank restaurant arrived on the scene all the way back in 1978.
+As such, the fare here is fairly "traditional" vegetarian.
+In other words, don't expect anything hugely innovative, but do expect the dishes will be healthy, simple, and tasty.
+Seating is available on two floors, and the set lunch and dinner menus provide good choices for vegetarians and vegans alike, including skewered seitan, lentil moussaka, and tofu ravioli.
+The juices are highly recommended too.

 Address: 22 rue Rambuteau, 75003